LeMaitre Vascular (LMAT)

 AI Analysis | Feedback

-LeMaitre Vascular (LMAT) primarily sells its medical devices to other companies and healthcare institutions, not directly to individuals.
+LeMaitre Vascular (LMAT) sells specialized medical devices and implants primarily to other companies and institutions, not directly to individuals.

 AI Analysis | Feedback